nthnn/QLBase/README.md

 ## 🪁 What is QLBase?

 QLBase is a powerful open-source decentralizable backend solution designed to provide scalable and reliable services for a wide range of applications.
-It offers a comprehensive set of features including user account authentication, SMS verification via OTP (One-Time Password), data analytics, database storage, file storage, and even machine learning as a software service.
+It offers a comprehensive set of features including user account authentication, SMS verification via OTP (One-Time Password), data analytics, database storage, and even file storage as a software service.
 QLBase aims to be a flexible alternative to traditional cloud-based services, empowering developers to build robust applications with ease.

 ## 𝌞 Table of Contents